 2. Select your network.

-3. In the IPv4 Address section, tap Configure IP, then choose Automatic.
+3. Configure IPv4 in the IPv4 Address section.
+Tap Configure IP, then choose Automatic.

 1. Go to Settings, then select Connections.